plewis/plewis.github.io/phylogenetics/lab-python.md

 If you have Windows, the easiest thing to do is login to the cluster, type

-    srun --partition=mcbstudent --qos=mcbstudent --pty bash
+    srun --partition=general --qos=general --pty bash

+This will start an interactive session.
+Now type

+    module load python

-to become interactive on a free compute node, use `module load python/3.8.1` to load the python3 module, and then simply type `python3` to start python.
+to make python available, and then simply type `python3` to start python.

 Alternatively, you can download and install Python on your Windows computer from the [Python web site](http://www.python.org/download/).
 I recommend you install the latest version of Python 3 that is available.

 Once you have Python installed, you can invoke it in Windows using _Start > All Programs > Python 3.x > Python (command line)_.
 The console window that opens should show the version at the top, and you should see the python prompt, which consists of three greater-than symbols in a row: >>>.
 You can also choose Start > All Programs > Python 3.x > IDLE (Python GUI) if you prefer the look and feel of the IDLE python interpreter over the windows console.